dotzenith/blog/content/posts/setting-up-ddns-with-cloudflare.md/index.md

 # Conclusion

 I hope this serves as an easy and straightforward guide to setting up DDNS with Cloudflare.
-Next up, How to set up a wireguard VPN tunnel into your home network :)